Also known as Buffer, Casting Finisher, Chipper, Deburring Technician, Finisher, Grinder, Jewelry Polisher, Knife Grinder, Metal Finisher, Polisher

-Lastly, Metal Finishers very slightly value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Metal Finishers very slightly value Working Conditions.
+Occupations that satisfy this work value offer job security and good working conditions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.